When Visuals Aren't the Problem: Evaluating Vision-Language Models on Misleading Data Visualizations: Findings

 \subsection{Finding 1: VLMs struggle to reliably detect and classify misinformation errors in real-world visualization-caption pairs.}

 Across all evaluated models, misinformation error detection remains challenging, with no system achieving strong performance on the full benchmark.
-Even the highest-performing VLMs achieve only mid-range weighted F1 scores (Best model: \geminithreep, 0.57), indicating limited ability to identify and attribute misinformation in real-world visualization-caption pairs (Table \ref{tab:overall_combined_whole_benchmark_transposed}).
-Notably, this limitation persists even for models explicitly fine-tuned for chart understanding: \qwentwofivechartqa performs comparably to general-purpose versions of the Qwen family and substantially below other frontier systems.
+Even the highest-performing VLMs achieve only mid-range weighted F1 scores (Best model: \geminithreezerop, 0.57), indicating limited ability to identify and attribute misinformation in real-world visualization-caption pairs (Table \ref{tab:overall_combined_whole_benchmark_transposed}).
+Interestingly, \geminithreeonep performs comparably to \geminithreezerop, suggesting that this benchmark remains challenging even for the newer model releases.
+Additionally, this limitation persists even for models explicitly fine-tuned for chart understanding: \qwentwofivechartqa performs comparably to general-purpose versions of the Qwen family and substantially below other frontier systems.
 This suggests that relatively strong performance on existing chart-centric benchmarks primarily serves other goals, for example, value extraction and factual question answering, and that these capabilities may not \emph{consistently transfer to reasoning about misleading framing, selective interpretation, or multimodal misinformation.} Overall, the uniformly low F1 scores indicate that detecting and attributing the full spectrum of reasoning and visualization errors remains a difficult task for current state-of-the-art VLMs.

 This difficulty is also echoed in the distinct gap between Partial Match and Exact Match scores across all models.
 While PM scores are relatively high, showing that models frequently identify some form of misleadingness, EM scores remain extremely low, showing that models \emph{rarely recover the complete and correct set of errors present in a given example.} This disparity indicates that current VLMs may operate at the level of coarse detection rather than precise attribution: they may often sense that a visualization-caption pair is problematic, but fail to fully enumerate or correctly describe the underlying reasoning and visualization errors.
 As a result, partial detection can overstate models' actual ability to perform fine-grained multimodal error attribution, as partial overlap may mask missing, spurious, or mislocalized error predictions.